 If would like to see in more detail, what the children learning in each years group, check under the ‘our school’ tab under ‘curriculum’.
 In addition, all class teachers send home ‘Class Newsletters’ each term which detail the learning your child will be undertaking.

 As a result of the changes, we have chosen to follow the Chris Quigley Essentials Curriculum which sets out essential coverage, learning objectives and standards which are required for all subjects.
 One of the primary reasons why we have chosen to adopt this curriculum is because it emphasises the importance of developing the depth of children’s learning.
 In essence, this means providing children with increased cognitive challenge, allowing them to apply the skills which they have learnt independently in a range of contexts rather than moving them onto the next skill when they have not truly mastered it.
-Such thinking is encapsulated in the scenario below:

 At Hoyle Court, we aim to challenge our children to become independent, well-round individuals who take ownership of their learning and become deep thinkers.
 Moreover, we want our children to be able to apply their knowledge and skill set in a range of contexts within school and real life.